ConcourseOpen/DeFi-Pulse-Adapters/README.md

 module.exports = {
   name: 'Bancor',
   token: 'BNT',
-  category: 'DEXes',
+  category: 'dexes',
   start: 1501632000,  // 08/02/2017 @ 12:00am (UTC)
   tvl
 }
 ```

-You can see the affect of these settings on [DeFi Pulse](https://defipulse.com/).
+You can see the effect of these settings on [DeFi Pulse](https://defipulse.com/).

 The project's name and protocol token are simple values shown in the UI and API data.
 Category influences how the project is classified and what section it's tvl contributes to for aggregate results on the main page.
 Finally the start time defines the limit for how far back data needs to be fetched to retrieve the projects full historical data.